Proless/Mukhtabar/docs/proxmox/README.md

 ### Login

 Log in using the username `root` and the password you set during the Proxmox VE installation.
-This will grant you administrative access to the web interface, where you can begin configuring and managing your virtual environment.
+This will grant you administrative access to the web interface, where you can begin configuring and managing the proxmox server.

 ![Proxmox VE Login](image/pve_login.png "Proxmox VE Login")